nus-cs2103-AY2021S1/ip/docs/README.md

 ### `list` - Display all tasks

-Displays a list of all added tasks.
+Display a list of all added tasks.

 Example of usage: